Insights About Selection of Hymns and Songs

-Following the death of David's father in late 1996, in early 1998 his mother requested David record a selection of their favorite hymns and songs.
-David and his mother collaborated in developing the list of hymns and songs to include.
+Following the death of David's father in late 1996, in early 1998 his mother, knowning David had sung in choirs since elementary school, studied voice in college and afterward, and was then recording at a professional studio, requested David record a selection of their favorite hymns and songs.
+David and his mother collaborated in selecting the list of hymns and songs to include.

-Included are 21 congregational hymns, sung as they might be in church, with the following variations:
+Included are 21 congregational hymns, sung sort of as they might be in church, but with the following variations:

 Later that year, his mother also died.
-Subsequent intervening events in the lives of both David and the Phase I producer of this recording, Ms. Heidi Gerber-Salins, led to an extended hiatus in completiong of this album.
-(That initial period of work on this album is referred to as Phase I.) It succeeded in recording all foundational components, including a reference version of "Welcome Home" with Kathy Brigman Haupt singing and playing aoustic guitar.
-(We later used titbits of Kathy's vocal from that Phase I recording in the Phase II final master.)
+Subsequent intervening events in the lives of both David and the Phase I producer of this recording, Ms. Heidi Gerber-Salins, led in 2004 to an extended hiatus in completing of this album.
+(This website refers to the initial period of work on this album as Phase I.)

-"Mechanical licenses" were obtained for lyrics to "Be Thou with Them" and "Morning Has Broken."
-Ms. Kathy Brigman Haupt, author and composer of "Welcome Home," gave permission for TortoiseClimbing™ Audio to arrange and record the initial release of her song on this album of Hymns and Songs of My Mother.
+"Mechanical licenses" were obtained for lyrics to "Be Thou with Them" and "Morning Has Broken," authorizing TortoiseClimbing™ to sell these recordings.
+(A seal indicating licensure is displayed on both the simple and annotated playlists.)
+Ms. Kathy Brigman Haupt, author and composer of "Welcome Home," gave wrtitten permission for TortoiseClimbing™ Audio to arrange and record the initial release of her song on this album of Hymns and Songs of My Mother.

-The 21 congregational hymns were selected from the hymnals his parents collected over their lives when their churches bought new hymnals and disposed of the old, and represent a wide range of types.
+The 21 congregational hymns selected represent a wide range of types.
+They came from the hymnals his parents collected over their lives when their churches bought new hymnals and disposed of the old.

 Two are service songs from the back of hymnals, which are commonly considered doxology or service songs/benedictions, rather than congregational hymns.
 They are:

 (Note.
-A more detailed discussion of why Kathy wrote this song, and why it was very special to David's mother, is found under the dropdown link above left for Kathy Brigman Haupt: Author and Composer, "Welcome Home."
+A more detailed discussion of why Kathy wrote "Welcome Home", and why it was very special to David's mother, is found under Kathy Brigman Haupt: "Welcome Home."
 However, because "Welcome Home" is an unknown Contemporay Christian song, a few notes are provided here.)

-This song became a favorite of David's mother because Ms. Brigman Haupt wrote it as a tribute for her grandmother's funeral, who she was very close to.
+This song became a favorite of David's mother both because Ms. Brigman Haupt had lived with them for the year she served as youth minister at their church, and because she wrote this song as a tribute for her grandmother's funeral, who she was very close to.
 That occurred when her grandmother suddenly died on a trip to help another grand-daughter in Alaska.
 Ms. Haupt's grandmother was the elder sister of David's mother (i.e., David's Aunt), and David's mother loved the song written for her sister's funeral by one of her sister's grand-daughters.

 The other grand-daughter involved in this story, is the one David's mother's sister went to Alaska to assist, Ms. Donna Hicks.
 She later sent an artistic rendering as a framed copy of the song's lyrics to David's mother from Alaska.
 She hung them on her bedroom wall, where they hung until she died.
 (David now has that copy of the framed lyrics Donna sent to his mother.)